Contact Information

 OVERVIEW

 El Paso County issues debt to fund public infrastructures, such as new government buildings and renovations, water distribution systems, park improvements, and other projects that require significant capital investment.
-Using debt allows the County to complete a capital project with a repayment schedule that spreads the cost of the project over the life of the Bond.
-The County reviews projects thoroughly as to scope, feasibility, cost, useful life of the financed asset, and capacity to repay debt.
-Shorter-term capital outlays are funded with the maintenance and operations tax rate equal to one penny rather than through the issuance of debt.
+Using debt allows the County to complete a capital project with a repayment schedule that spreads the project's cost over the life of the Bond.
+The County reviews projects thoroughly regarding scope, feasibility, cost, the useful life of the financed asset, and capacity to repay debt.
+As a result, shorter-term capital outlays are funded with the maintenance and operations tax rate equal to two pennies rather than through debt issuance.

 DEBT OBLIGATIONS SUMMARY